Utkarsh042/Quiz-app/README.md

 │── public/
 │── package.json

-Screenshots

-Include screenshots of your app here.

-Video Walkthrough

-Include a link to a short video walkthrough demonstrating the app.

 Future Enhancements

-Add a timer for each question.
+=> Add a timer for each question.

-Implement a leaderboard feature.
+=> Implement a leaderboard feature.

-Improve UI with animations.
+=> Improve UI with animations.

-License

-This project is open-source and available under the MIT License.

 Contact

-For any queries, reach out to Utkarsh Singh at singhutkarsh919@gmail.com
+=> For any queries, reach out to Utkarsh Singh at singhutkarsh919@gmail.com